RedisGears/RedisGears/docs/create_development_environment.md

 You can now expose whatever API you want to the rust code and write rust code the way you like.

-**You are welcome to come up with a new and nice ideas of impoving the development environment and share it with us.**
+**You are welcome to come up with a new and nice ideas of improving the development environment and share it with us.**